 And if you LIKE what you read, also check out Mathew's other lesser-known books such as: Rag Doll (not for children), My Dog Forgot How to Read (talking eBook for children, no joke), Daisy Goes to the Moon (for children if your children are weird, but probably more for you), Back to Hollywood (if you can find it) and This Book is Called Counter (which you almost assuredly won't be able to find).

 Let's see ...
-At the moment, Mathew is directing and producing a feature-length documentary about Marc Summers, hosting a new podcast that deals with nerd-geek culture called NERTZ and developing his latest book project.
+At the moment, Mathew is touring with his feature-length documentary about Marc Summers, hosting a new podcast that deals with nerd-geek culture called NERTZ and completing a new book with lifetime Simpsons writer Mike Reiss about 30 years at the show for Harper Collins (Summer 2018).
 Phew.
 Also look out for some of Mathew's short videos, stories and the like scattered about the Internet and library archives.
 Enjoy.
 America.

 Check out what happened when Mathew worked with a local theater group in Lawrence, Kansas and a group of young girls to workshop and produce a topical, gender-bending re-imagining of the novel The Lord of the Flies.

 Teaser trailer for Mathew's (even) new(er) cartoon series Fartbot Princess Ninja Network ... with longtime voice actor mainstay Hal Rayle and, once more, Maggie Roswell (Maude Flanders, Milhouse's Mom, Shary Bobbins, et al from The Simpsons!)